GarrettTrott/employee-directory-public-api/README.md

 # Startup Employee Directory - Public API Requests

 A website that generates a random directory of 12 people from the "Random User Generator API".
-Employees can be searched and selected to access detailed info about each of the employees that meet the searched criteria.
+Employees can be searched and selected to access detailed info about each randomly generated employee.

 ### Installing